alanesige/youtube_downloader/README.md

 The spotify playlist to txt should be in myy repository somewhere.

 one can also get songs in txt manually or from youtube or ....

+You can use the rename_code in my repository to rename downloaded songs to spotify naming conventions